tufts-ai-robotics-group/locobot/scripts/README.md

 ## Params

 Please go into the ```GPD_pick_and_place.py``` script and adjust the parameters at the top of the screen.
 These are labeled according to what they control and should be filled out appropriately.
-Additionally some are dependent on the components being used for instance one of the parameters is for the tuning parameters of the camera and has instructions on how to find those.
+Additionally, some are dependent on the components being used for instance one of the parameters is for the tuning parameters of the camera and has instructions on how to find those.

 You should also go through and change the parameters in ```ros_eigen_params.cfg``` in the GPD software under the ```cfg``` folder.
 This contains many parameters that are dependent on your robot and are also used to tune the software to your liking.